jamescherti/dir-config.el/README.md

 ;;; .dir-config.el --- Directory config -*- no-byte-compile: t; lexical-binding: t; -*-
 ```

-The `dir-config-dir` package allows for automatic application of specific configurations based on the directory of the files being accessed, enhancing the flexibility and customization of the Emacs environment.
+The `dir-config` package allows for automatic application of specific configurations based on the directory of the files being accessed, enhancing the flexibility and customization of the Emacs environment.

 ## Frequently Asked Questions